Sibebe Survivor: Location

 The Sibebe Survivor event allows many people to discover the remarkable Sibebe Rock, which remains relatively unknown outside of Eswatini due to a decline in foreign tourism in the post-apartheid era.
 Rising 1,378 meters above sea level, Sibebe Rock is the second largest rock in the world.
 In Eswatini, it is commonly compared to the Uluru Rock, or Ayers Rock, in Australia.
 However, the Sibebe rock is much older, having an estimated age of 3 billion years.
 According to the archaeologist Peter Beaumont, some artifacts discovered in the late 20th century in caves of the Sibebe valley also date from the Middle Ages.
 The valley has an altitude of 1,400 meters.
 A unique Swazi beer, Sibebe Lager, has also been named after Sibebe Rock, honoring it as a symbol of Eswatini.

 History

 The annual Sibebe Survivor event began in 2004 under the leadership of Dudu Dhlamini of the International Rotary Club of Mbabane-Mbuluzi.
 His main purpose was to raise money for various community projects in Mbuluzi, Eswatini.
-For example, they have helped children from Founteyn Primary School to buy school uniforms, financed free eye-testing for Swazi citizens, and donated wheelchairs to people who could not afford them in rural towns.
+For example, they have helped children from Fonteyn Primary School to buy school uniforms, financed free eye-testing for Swazi citizens, and donated wheelchairs to people who could not afford them in rural towns.
 They have also financed projects for deaf people, helped provide scholarships for OVCs (Orphans and Vulnerable Children), and supported causes such as breast cancer.